microsoft/azure-redcap-paas/README.md

 **IMPORTANT**: *The "Workload Name" you choose will be re-used as part of the storage, website, and MySQL database name.
 Make sure you don't use characters that will be rejected.*

 After the template is deployed, deployment automation will download the REDCap ZIP file you specify, and install it in your web app.
 It will then automatically update the database connection information in the app.

-> NOTE: The database will not be initialized; therefore, REDCap will not be usable until then.
-See the [Post-Setup](#post-setup) section below on how to initialize the database.

 With the download and unzipping of REDCap application, the entire operation will take between 12-16 minutes.